Clickcease

 How long do I have to file a motorcycle accident lawsuit in Texas?

-Texas Civil Practice and Remedies Code § 16.003 sets a two-year statute of limitations for personal injury claims.
-This means you must file your lawsuit within two years of the accident date.
-If you miss this deadline, the court will almost certainly dismiss your case, and you’ll lose your right to compensation forever.
+You have two years from the accident date to file a personal injury lawsuit in Texas.
+Texas Civil Practice and Remedies Code § 16.003 sets this deadline.
+If you miss it, the court will almost certainly dismiss your case.
+You’ll lose your right to compensation forever.

 Certain situations can affect this deadline.
-Claims against government entities (for dangerous road conditions, for example) require notice within six months under the Texas Tort Claims Act.
+Claims against government entities for dangerous road conditions require notice within six months under the Texas Tort Claims Act.
 If the injured person is a minor, the clock may not start until they turn 18.
 If the at-fault driver fled Texas, the limitations period may be tolled.

 The sooner you contact a lawyer, the better.
 Evidence disappears.
 Witnesses forget details.
 Surveillance footage gets recorded over.
 Starting early gives your legal team time to build the strongest possible case.

-What does a Texas motorcycle accident lawyer do?
+What does a Texas motorcycle accident lawyer do for your case?

 Investigation.
-Your lawyer will gather police reports, medical records, witness statements, and any available video footage.
-They may hire accident reconstruction experts to prove exactly how the crash happened.
+Your lawyer gathers police reports, medical records, witness statements, and any available video footage.
+They may hire accident reconstruction experts to prove exactly how the crash happened and who caused it.

 Medical documentation.
 Attorneys work with your doctors to document the full extent of your injuries, including future treatment needs.
 This ensures you don’t settle for less than your case is worth.

 Insurance negotiations.
 Insurance companies have teams of adjusters and lawyers working to minimize payouts.
-Your attorney levels the playing field, handling all communications and pushing back on lowball offers.
+Your attorney handles all communications and pushes back on lowball offers with evidence supporting your full damages.

 Litigation.
 If the insurance company won’t offer fair compensation, your lawyer will file a lawsuit and take your case to trial.
-At Varghese Summersett, we’ve tried hundreds of cases and aren’t afraid to go to court.
+At Varghese Summersett, we’ve tried hundreds of cases and aren’t afraid to go to court when necessary.

 How much does a Texas motorcycle accident lawyer cost?